Super Monotonic Alignment Search: Experiments

 \section{Experiments}

-To check the performance of our kernel and JIT scripts, we run benchmarks in the identical system.
+To evaluate the performance of our Super-MAS kernel and JIT scripts, we run benchmarks in the identical system.
 The benchmark was run on a system with Intel Xeon Gold 6226R CPU and NVIDIA RTX 3090 GPU.
 The implementation requires PyTorch, tested with version \texttt{torch==2.3.0+cu121}, Triton-Lang, tested with version \texttt{triton==2.3.0}, and Cython, tested with version \texttt{Cython==0.29.36}.

 During the benchmark, we generate a random log-likelihood tensor of size $[B,T,S]$, where $B$ is the batch size, $T$ is the text length, and $S$ is the speech length.
-We fix $B$ to 32, and $S$ to four times $T$, with $T$ being the only variable during the benchmark.
+We fix $B$ to 32, and $S$ to four times $T$ from the static of LibriTTS dataset.
+This constraints make $T$ being the only variable during the benchmark, and the time complexity of the algorithm to $O(T^2)$.
 The benchmark was conducted using Triton's \texttt{triton.testing.perf\_report}.
+For each test, we warm up the system with 25 steps and then measure the average time over 500 repetitions.
+Please refer to \href{https://github.com/supertone-inc/super-monotonic-align}{our GitHub repository} for the detailed setup and benchmark processes.